balderdashy/sails-docs/concepts/Middleware/Middleware.md

 # Middleware

-Sails is fully compatible with Express / Connect middleware - in fact, it's all over the place!
-Much of the code you'll write in Sails is effectively middleware, or at least inspired by it; most notably [controller actions](http://sailsjs.com/documentation/concepts/Controllers?q=actions) and [policies](http://sailsjs.com/documentation/concepts/policies).
+Technically, much of the code you&rsquo;ll write in a Sails app is _middleware_, in that runs in between the incoming request and the outgoing response -- that is, in the "middle" of the request/response stack.
+In an MVC framework, the term &ldquo;middleware&rdquo; typically refers more specifically to code that runs _before_ or _after_ your route-handling code (i.e. your [controller actions](http://sailsjs.com/documentation/concepts/Controllers?q=actions)), making it possible to apply the same piece of code to multiple routes or actions.
+Sails has robust support for the middleware design pattern.
+Depending on your needs, you may choose to implement:

+* HTTP middleware (to apply code before _every_ HTTP request -- see below for more details)
+* [Policies](http://sailsjs.com/documentation/concepts/policies) (to apply code before one or more controller actions)
+* [Hooks with the `routes` feature implemented](http://sailsjs.com/documentation/concepts/extending-sails/hooks/hook-specification/routes) (to apply code before one or more route handlers)
+* [Custom responses](http://sailsjs.com/documentation/concepts/custom-responses) (to apply code after one or more controller actions)

 ### HTTP middleware

-Sails also utilizes a configurable _middleware stack_, just for handling HTTP requests.
-Each time your app receives an HTTP request, the configured HTTP middleware stack runs in order.
+Sails is fully compatible with Express / Connect middleware, which are functions that accept `req`, `res` and `next` as arguments.
+Every app utilizes a configurable _middleware stack_, just for handling HTTP requests.
+Each time the app receives an HTTP request, its configured HTTP middleware stack runs in order.

 > Note that this HTTP middleware stack is only used for "true" HTTP requests-- it is ignored for **virtual requests** (e.g. requests from a live Socket.io connection.)